Helpful prior learning:

 (Credits: Noun Project, various artists)

 Public development banks are owned by the state.
-Because they do not need to earn quick profits, they can support long-term projects that serve public goals like renewable energy, housing, or clean transport.
+Because they do not need to earn quick profits, they can support long-term projects that serve public goals, such as renewable energy, housing, or clean transport.

 They use different tools to support regeneration.
 Most commonly, they:

-offer low-interest loans and share risks, making it easier to invest in projects like building retrofits, wind farms, or sustainable farming
+offer low-interest loans and share risks, making it easier to invest in projects like; making buildings more energy-efficient, wind farms, or sustainable farming

-increase lending during economic downturns, helping protect jobs and stabilise economies.
+increase lending when the economy isn't doing well, helping protect jobs and stabilise economies.

 But development banks can do more than lend.
 They can also: